 Hiring the Right People

 Hiring the right people for their teams is another responsibility of the engineering manager.
-This means setting up a hiring process that will be able to identify the candidates that have not only excellent technical skills, but their personality and soft skills are the right fit for the team and the organization in general.
-Just as the resume for engineering manager has to show the most essential skills, the same rules apply when you have to hire the right people.
+This means setting up a hiring process that will be able to identify the candidates who have not only excellent technical skills but also the right fit for the team and the organization in general.
+Just as the resume for an engineering manager has to show the most essential skills, the same rules apply when you have to hire the right people.

 Technical Strategy and Processes

 As I mentioned earlier, engineering managers do very little or no coding.
 However, they are responsible for the technical vision and design for the product, the technical documentation, and the release process.
 Depending on the size of the whole managing engineering team, they create or participate in creating the product's architecture.